Renaissance (club)

 Renaissance has also been resident during the summer season in Ibiza for more than 15 years, and has played on the Spanish island in venues such as Pacha, Privilege, and Amnesia.

 In early 2010, Renaissance ceased operations and entered into administration.
 Ministry of Sound acquired the copyrights to the Renaissance brand, although under MOS ownership the brand was not active until recently.
 In July 2011, original founder Geoff Oakes once again took control of the brand and both the label and events are now fully operational again.
 A series of special events and record releases to celebrate Renaissance's 20th Anniversary was announced in 2012.

 In late 2018, a controlling stake in the promotion and associated record label was acquired by media and finance entrepreneur, Scott Rudmann.
 Rudmann had been a small shareholder of the company since 2000, was formerly a non-executive director of the company, and had remained close with Geoff Oakes over many years.

 Beginning in 2018, Renaissance's event calendar began again, with the promotion staging events in Birmingham, United Kingdom with artists including Tale of Us, Sasha, Dixon, Solomun, and Amelie Lens.

 In January 2020, Renaissance made its debut in Tulum, Mexico, at leading Tulum outdoor venue Zamna, with a groundbreaking line up including artists who had ever performed in Tulum previously, among them Adam Beyer, Ida Endberg, Charlotee DeWitte, Danny Tenaglia, Nicole Moudaber, Dubfire, Blancah, and Sirsax.
 The promotion has announced a return to Zamna, Tulum in January 2021.

 Record label

 Renaissance has an associated record label which has featured releases from artists such as John Digweed, Sasha, Dave Seaman, Hernan Cattaneo, David Morales, Faithless, Satoshi Tomiie, James Zabiela and BT.
 Sasha and John Digweed met while resident DJs at Renaissance.
-Two years into their Renaissance residencies, they produced their first mix album, Renaissance - The Mix Collection Volume 1, which was released on the club's label 1993.
+Two years into their Renaissance residencies, they produced their first mix album, Renaissance: The Mix Collection, which was released on the club's label 1994.
 This 3-CD set became the first mix compilation to achieve gold record status.